 Built in collaboration with teachers for teachers, iHub is a unique digital tool that uses news and current affairs to boost literacy and learning.

 We scoped a centralised hub for First News content where pupils could complete activities based on the published articles.
 This would enable both students and teachers to access different and applicable areas of the platform and keep a track on their progress throughout. iHub safely enables pupils to explore online for stories that they’ve seen and read - where they can engage via debates, polls, quizzes and puzzles.

-The system allows for long term lesson planning, with entire class tasks set-up via a centralised dashboard.
-The teacher can then send out to pupils where they can complete the task either at school or as part of their homework.
-It also provides the teacher with an overview of each child's progress, so it allows them to quickly see the progress a child is making, or any areas that may require focused development.
-From a teacher’s perspective this is very rewarding and supports the delivery of the National Curriculum.
+From a teacher's perspective, the system allows for long-term lesson planning, with entire class tasks set-up via a centralised dashboard.
+The teacher can then send work out to pupils, allowing them to complete the task either at school or as part of their homework.
+It also provides the teacher with an overview of each child's progress, enabling them to quickly see the progress a child is making, or any areas that may require focused development.
+From a teacher’s perspective, this is very rewarding and supports the delivery of the National Curriculum.

 As our logo suggests, at the heart of every project we undertake is the drive to push Commercial Advancement.
 We don’t do stand-alone campaigns.
 We don’t create short-lived or short-sighted strategies, we’re here to work with you on your organisation’s journey.

 Rawnet developers had to build the system so that First News were able to create and publish activities for a large number of schools - these activities were required to be searchable by teachers, allowing them to browse and select what would be available to their pupils.

 An extra layer of complexity that made the build more challenging was that each activity had various stages – articles, multiple choice questions, open response questions (which also needed to be scored and monitored), voting, scorecards etc.